 |FOR IMMEDIATE RELEASE|

-PRINCETON, NJ (June 5, 2006) – Celator Pharmaceuticals announced positive results from a Phase 1 study for CPX-1, the company's lead compound in development as a potential therapy for patients with colorectal cancer.
-Results of the Phase 1 study were presented in a poster presentation at the American Society for Clinical Oncology (ASCO) meeting in Atlanta.
+PRINCETON, NJ (June 4, 2007) – Celator Pharmaceuticals announced positive safety and efficacy results from its Phase I study of CPX-1 (Irinotecan HCI:Floxuridine), Liposome Injection in patients with heavily pre-treated, advanced solid tumors.
+Results were presented yesterday in a poster presentation at the American Society of Clinical Oncology (ASCO) meeting in Chicago.

 # # #